kibertoad/algorithmicon/complexity-lab/docs/cheatsheet.md

 * Logarithmic time: O(log n).
 Execution time is proportional to the logarithm of the input size.
 In layman's terms this means that number of elements in the problem space gets significantly decreased (e. g. halved) on each iteration.
-Binary trees and binary search are common examples of this.
+Binary trees, heaps and binary search are common examples of this.

 * Linear time: O(n).
 Execution time is proportional to the input size.
 Common example of this is any algorithm that iterates through given array exactly once.